 Content-Knowledge and Skills.
-Subject specific pedagogy Resources and support Journeys: Writer's Voice and Spelling, punctuation and grammar Dragon's Den: Writer's Voice and Oracy skills Examples used to model a concept followed student practice and assessment (peer, teacher, self).
+Subject specific pedagogy Resources and support Gothic Writing: Writer's Voice and Spelling, Punctuation and Grammar Rhetoric: Writer's Voice and Oracy skills Examples used to model a concept followed student practice and assessment (peer, teacher, self).
 'Build a sentence' to develop use of openings, structures and descriptive devices.
 Modelling metacognitive approaches to writing Thinking out loud / talk before writing Images and video clips are used to introduce new and unfamiliar concepts, and prompt ideas for own writing.
 A variety of appropriate sentence stems for support and challenge.
 Planning pro-formas adapted for support and challenge to guide writing and inclusion of specific skills.
 Rich vocabulary explicitly highlighted to develop students' literacy.
 Feedback, assessment and progress.
 Habits How are students assessed?
 How does this demonstrate progress?
 All students sit the same summative assessment every term.
 The mark scheme reflects the OBHS use of percentages to identify low, middle and high prior attainment.
 Marks are recorded as percentages.
 Summative Assessments build in challenge and mimic the language and concepts students will face at GCSE.
 Our assessments follow the OBHS Feedback and Assessment Policy to ensure consistency of approach across the whole school.
 How do children receive feedback on their learning?
-Formative feedback is given in line with the OBHS Feedback and Assessment.
-How is feedback used to inform planning/ SoL?
-While our medium term plan is well-resourced, in-class AfL and no-pen marking is used to inform the direction of teaching and the time allowed for specific concepts during a unit.
+Formative feedback is given in line with the OBHS Feedback and Assessment Policy.
+Success criteria is used for self and peer assessment.
+How is feedback used to inform planning/ Sol?
+While our medium term plan is well-resourced, in-class AfL and nopen marking is used to inform the direction of teaching and the time allowed for specific concepts during a unit.
 The skills taught within writing units reoccur with increasing challenge throughout the year to allow for continued development of skills.
 Resilience - proof reading, responding to teacher feedback, applying Next Steps to new contexts; Collaboration - participate actively in-group discussions, develop active listening skills, and begin to experiment with roles within groups.
 Independence - tackle tasks following instructions, judging when help is needed and asking for it.
 Ambition - tackling challenge tasks frequently.
 Creativity - using information to develop own ideas and opinions.